-Below is a schedule for drills/ exercises aboard TDI-Brooks vessels.
-These drills and exercises reflect both regulatory/ statutory requirements and good practices.
-ALL persons on the vessel are required to participate in the drills regardless of operations unless specifically excused by the Captain.
+Below is a schedule for drill/exercise aboard TDI-Brooks vessels.
+These drills and exercises reflect both regulatory/statutory requirements and good practices.
+ALL persons on the vessel are required to participate in the drills unless specifically excused by the Master.